 Callum Keith Rennie

 Detective Matt Gibson chases the psychotic Detective Mark Hoffman while Jigsaw's widow Jill Tuck tries to kill him as assigned by her husband.
 However he escapes and Jill meets Gibson and offers to sign an affidavit listing the murders committed by Hoffman.
 In return, she requests protection.
-Meanwhile, the prominent Jigsaw survivor and leader of a support group Bobby Dagen is abducted with his wife and friends and forced to play a mortal game to save himself and his beloved wife.Written by
+Meanwhile, the prominent Jigsaw survivor and leader of a support group Bobby Dagen is abducted with his wife and friends and forced to play a mortal game to save not only his wife, but three of his colleagues as well.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 The amount of blood on Bobby's teeth constantly changes.
 See more »

 Hello Dr. Gordon.
 You are perhaps my greatest asset.
 Without you, my work over the last few years would not have been possible.
 That having been said I have a request.
 Watch over Jill, and should anything happen to her, I want you to act immediately on my behalf.
 In return for that, I will keep no more secrets from you.
 I've shown you a lot of places, but there is one that will be perhaps the most meaningful to you.

 German standard retail DVD is cut by ca. 1 minute to secure a "Not under 18" rating (for release in department stores etc.).
 The unrated DVD (with a SPIO/JK approval) is uncut.
 See more »